dhershman1/phone-fns/README.md

 ### identical(x, y)

-Validates if the phone number is valid or not
+Checks if the two provided numbers are identical or not

 #### Arguments